 Weighing the cheapest plans for both Bluehost and GoDaddy should be considered as well.
 Bluehost offers one website with 50GB of storage, undetermined bandwidth, one domain, and five email accounts.
 GoDaddy offers 50 GB more bandwidth and 95 more email accounts than Bluehost.

 Bluehost has a $3.95 a month plan where almost everything is unlimited, including email accounts.
 GoDaddy has a $4.00 a month plan but does limit the email accounts to 500.
 As you probably are realizing, hosting from both are pretty equal.
-That said, if you are looking for a non-profit hosting, Bluehost is probably your best choice in the long run in terms of pricing, but pricing should not be the leading factor as both are pretty much the same.
-When considering a hosting company, the more important factors should be support and dependability.
+That said, if you are looking for a non-profit hosting, Bluehost is perhaps your best choice in the long run in terms of pricing, but pricing should not be the leading factor as both are pretty much the same.
+When considering a hosting company, the more critical factors should be support and dependability.

 Because their pricing is so close, you are better off choosing either hosting company based on their hosting knowledge.